sehohosseini/MATLAB-plots/README.md

-In this MATLAB live script, you can find codes of:
+In these MATLAB live scripts, you can find codes of:

 1)
 - simple plot